Head to head

 The real difference: graph-first vs. goal-first

-n8n is a graph-first product.
-You start by drawing the workflow, and the AI lives inside nodes you control.
-The model can decide which branch to take or which tool to call, but the shape of the work is something you built.
-That's an enormous strength when the shape matters and a real cost when it doesn't.
+n8n is graph-first.
+You start by drawing the workflow and the AI lives inside nodes you control.
+The model can choose a branch or a tool, but the shape of the work is something you built.
+That is powerful when the shape matters.
+It is expensive when the shape shifts with every input.

 Knolo is goal-first.
-You start by stating the outcome you want, and the system decides the shape.
-Agents call other agents, choose tools, search Minds, run code in a Python/JavaScript sandbox, and — via the Discover API — reach for APIs that nobody pre-configured.
-There's no canvas because there's no fixed graph.
-The same Knolo agent can solve the same goal three different ways depending on the input, which is exactly what you want for messy, real-world work.
+You start by stating the outcome and the system decides the shape.
+Agents call other agents, choose tools, search Minds, run code in a sandbox, and reach APIs that nobody pre-configured through the Discover API.
+There is no canvas because there is no fixed graph.
+The same agent handles a routine input one way and a strange one another way, without a branch anyone had to draw.

 Frequently asked questions